mazu0/blevefdb/readme.md

 Warning
 ------
-FoundationDB usage with subspaces is currently in development and the search is not working.
+FoundationDB usage with subspaces is currently in testing stage.